GoJamie/PWP/README.md

 Before running and testing the API, you need to set `FLASK_APP=Eventhub` and `FLASK_ENV=development`, and run ti by using command `flask run`.
 We use `rs_test.py` in `tests` folder to test resource and API.

 You can use command `pytest rs_test.py` to test API.

+## Running the client

+Before running the client, you need to install Node.js <a>https://nodejs.org/en/download/</a>